-Whistleblowing is the responsibility of the quality and governance committee.
-However, the audit committee is responsible for providing assurance that the whistleblowing process is fit for purpose and working effectively, as required by the board.
-The process to appoint a Freedom to Speak up Guardian commenced in March 2017 with the appointment confirmed in April 2017.

-: Comply or xplain Remuneration committee D.1.1 Any performance-related elements of the remuneration of executive directors should be designed to align their interests with those of patients, service users and taxpayers and to give these directors keen incentives to perform at the highest levels. t : Comply or xplain Remuneration committee D.1.2 Levels of remuneration for the chairperson and other non- executive directors should reflect the time commitment and responsibilities of their roles. t : Comply or xplain Remuneration committee D.1.4 The remuneration committee should carefully consider what compensation commitments (including pension contributions and all other elements) their directors' terms of appointments would give rise to in the event of early termination. cable : Comply or xplain Remuneration committee D.2.2 The remuneration committee should have delegated responsibility for setting remuneration for all executive directors, including pension rights and any compensation payments. t : Comply or xplain Council of governors/ remuneration committee D.2.3 The council should consult external professional advisers to market-test the remuneration levels of the chairperson and other non-executives at least once every three years and when they intend to make a material change to the remuneration of a non-executive. tion and terms iblication of the 2015 and conditions of the neeting on 25 July 201 e chair and non- urvey by NHS Providers, the appointments' committee reviewed the executive directors, and made recommendations in this regard to the council of : Comply or xplain 6: Comply or explain Board E.1.2 The board should clarify in writing how the public interests of patients and the local community will be represented, including its approach for addressing the overlap and interface between governors and any local consultative forums. t : Comply or xplain Board E.1.3 The chairperson should ensure that the views of governors and members are communicated to the board as a whole. : Comp xplain , ly or Board E.1.3
+Part of schedule A (see above) Relating to Code of Governance Summary of requirement 73.
+6: Comply or explain Audit committee reference C.3.8 The audit committee should review arrangements that allow staff of the NHS foundation trust and other individuals where relevant, to raise, in confidence, concerns about possible improprieties in matters of financial overse staff i een by the audit comr nduction process. mittee.
+Counter frau d policies and proc reporting and control, clinical quality, patient safety or other matters. fraud specialist service.
+An annual work plan was agreed and delivery was edures are widely publicised for staff and are included as part of the new committee.
+However, the audit committee is responsible for providing assura ance that the whistleb lowing process is fit for purpose and w orking effectively, as required by the board.
+The process to appoint a che appointment confirmed in April 2017.
+74. 6: Comply or explain Remuneration committee D.1.1 Any performance-related elements of the remuneration of executive directors should be designed to align their interests with those of patients, service users and taxpayers and to give these directors keen incentives to perform at the highest levels.
+Comp pliant 75.
+6: Comply or explain Remuneration committee D.1.2 Levels of remuneration for the chairperson and other non- executive directors should reflect the time commitment and responsibilities of their roles.
+Comp pliant 76.
+6: Comply or explain Remuneration committee D.1.4 The remuneration committee should carefully consider what compensation commitments (including pension contributions and all other elements) their directors' terms of appointments would give rise to in the event of early termination.
+Not a pplicable 77.
+6: Comply or explain Remuneration committee D.2.2 The remuneration committee should have delegated responsibility for setting remuneration for all executive directors, including pension rights and any compensation payments.
+Comp oliant 78.
+6: Comply or explain Council of governors/ remuneration committee D.2.3 The council should consult external professional advisers to market-test the remuneration levels of the chairperson and other non-executives at least once every three years and when they intend to make a material change to the remuneration of a non-executive. remui d conditions of the chair and non-exec y by NHS Providers, the appointments' committee reviewed the utive directors, and made recommendations in this regard to the council of 79.
+6: Comply or explain 6: Comply or explain Board E.1.2 The board should clarify in writing how the public interests of patients and the local community will be represented, including its approach for addressing the overlap and interface between governors and any local consultative forums.
+Comp oliant 80.
+6: Comply or explain Board E.1.3 The chairperson should ensure that the views of governors and members are communicated to the board as a whole.

 Compliant.
-Responsibility for ensuring that the views of governors and members are communicated to the board as a whole is shar between the chair, the head of communications and corporate affairs and the governor representative to the board of directors.
+Responsibility for ensuring that the views of governors and members are communicated to the board as a whole is shared between the chair, the head of communications and corporate affairs and the governor representative to the board of directors.